SonyCSLParis/web-services/README.md

     (query-country-filter-mealDB): Search for all the meals traditional of a particular country

-    (query-hungry-random-mealDB): I am hungy, what should I eat tonight?
+    (query-hungry-random-mealDB): I am hungry, what should I eat tonight?